 Education in Somalia

-Nearly half of the population are rural and nomadic communities which are often denied their right to quality and equitable basic education.
-Formal schooling for children aged 6-17 years has been taken up by just 22 per cent of pastoralist children, with enrolment slightly higher among boys than girls.
+Nomadic pastoralists account for 65 per cent of the population in Somalia.
+Children in these communities are often denied their rights for education.
+Formal schooling for children has been taken up by just 22 per cent of pastoralist children, with enrolment slightly higher among boys than girls.

 In Somalia, many children attending primary school start school much later than the recommended starting age of 6.
 As the 2011 MICS4 for Somaliland and Puntland shows, there are significant numbers of ‘secondary age’ children (14-17 years old) attending primary school.

 At local levels, community education committees and child to child clubs play a key role in school administration and in building community resilience.
 Regular monthly meetings of the Education Sector Committee will be supported, as well as the technical working group (on, for example, gender or Education Management Information System), in order to strengthen the co-ordination of education-sector programmes.

 At least 70 per cent of Somalia’s population is under the age of 30 – yet youth unemployment in Somalia is among the highest in the world, at 67 percent.
 UNICEF works to ensure that these young people have the opportunities to enable them to support themselves and their families, and enter the workforce.
 UNICEF and partners are empowering youth through technical education and vocational training for employment in both Puntland and Somaliland.